 The state of Montana extensively uses outside resources to shoulder some of the responsibility of the corrections system.
 They use seventeen contracted facilities.
 Some are prerelease centers to help transition inmates before they go back into society.
 The list of private prisons in Montana include:

-Even though many inmates reside in a private prison in Montana, the Department of Corrections keeps all inmate records in the centralized database making it easy for someone to find a Montana inmate in a private prison.
+Even though many inmates reside in a private prison in Montana, the Department of Corrections inmate locator keeps all inmate records in the centralized database making it easy for someone to find a Montana inmate in a private prison.
 Simply follow these instructions:

 Montana has only 7,400 inmates in prison and jail.
 The majority (3,700) are in state prisons or private facilities.
 Eighteen hundred are in local jails and detention facilities.
 Another 1,400 reside in federal prisons in other states.
 One-hundred-seventy are in youth detention centers, and another 300 are in Indian Country facilities.
 The top reason that people are incarcerated in Montana is drug charges.
 Some other popular offenses that land an inmate in a Montana prison are DUIs, theft, burglary, and criminal endangerment.
 Most Montana inmates have committed non-violent crimes.